karissat2/karissat2.github.io/projects/itinerease.md

 I proposed the idea for ItinerEase based on my passion for travel and the desire for a single platform that simplifies the entire planning process.
 As part of the design team, I conducted user research and designed the wireframes and high-fidelity mockups for the home and itinerary pages.

 ## Home Page
-    <p>The home page provides users with an overview of their upcoming trip, including a countdown, upcoming activities based on the itinerary, and quick access to saved destinations.</p>
+ The home page provides users with an overview of their upcoming trip, including a countdown, upcoming activities based on the itinerary, and quick access to saved destinations.
     <p><strong>Issue: </strong>Travelers often need to visit different pages to find trip information.</p>
     <p><strong>Goal: </strong>Provide travelers with a brief overview of their upcoming trip.</p>
     <p><strong>Design Solution: </strong>Provide travelers with a brief overview of their upcoming trip, helping users quickly access key information before and during the trip.</p>